flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - something built on [[crdt]]
         - #push [[P2]]
             - Editing collaboratively meets comment threading via https://wordpress.com/p2/
+    - on the topic of group memory; how not to start every conversation with a relatively blank slate

 ## [[2024-02-07]]
 - Attending: [[Jerry Michalski]] [[Chris Aldrich]] [[Peter Kaminski]] [[Bentley Davis]]